 The Most Common Agency New Business Strategy: “Lying in the middle of the road and waiting to get run over.”

-On November 30, join Robb High, Robb High Consulting as he reviews how to effectively create a communications program to lift your agency’s awareness to convert new business prospects.
+Join Robb High, Robb High Associates as he reviews how to effectively create a communications program to lift your agency’s awareness to convert new business prospects.

 Prospecting is much more like dating in the real-world sense; getting to know each other so maybe you will get married.